Configuration

 password: ${{PRIVATE_DOCKER_PASSWORD}}

-In following example, environment variables PRIVATE_DOCKER_USERNAME and PRIVATE_DOCKER_PASSWORD will be used.
+In the above example, environment variables PRIVATE_DOCKER_USERNAME

 Gitlab maven package registry

-To authenticate to Gitlab Package Registry, SETTINGS__GITLAB_ACCESS_TOKEN is used automatically if the configured gitlab host matches the host of maven package registry.
-Only type and url needs to be present in registry configuration.
+is used automatically if the configured gitlab host matches the host of maven package registry.
+Only type

 If it is required to use packages from different project package registries, make sure that gitlab access token has access to these projects as well.
-If gitlab access token or project access token doesn't have access to project package registry, dependabot-gitlab will fail to authenticate and currently there is no workaround because it is not possible to explicitly pass access token to maven repositories hosted on gitlab.
+If gitlab access token or project access token doesn't have access to project package registry, dependabot-gitlab

 maven-gitlab: